Joint optimal measurement for locating two incoherent optical point sources near the Rayleigh distance: Abstract

 \section{Abstract}

-The simultaneous optimization of the centroid estimation and the separation estimation of two incoherent optical point sources is restricted by a tradeoff relation through an incompatibility coefficient.
+Simultaneously optimizing the estimation of the centroid and separation of two incoherent optical point sources is constrained by a tradeoff relation determined by an incompatibility coefficient.
 At the Rayleigh distance the incompatibility coefficient vanishes and thus the tradeoff relation no longer restricts the simultaneous optimization of measurement for a joint estimation.
 We construct such a joint optimal measurement by an elaborated analysis on the operator algebra of the symmetric logarithmic derivative.
 Our work not only confirms the existence of a joint optimal measurement for this specific imaging model, but also gives a promising method to characterize the condition on measurement compatibility for general multiparameter estimation problems.